-The following advice should also be followed, to ensure that you, the staff and fellow guests have a splendid time throughout your time at the spa:
+The following advice should also be followed, to ensure that you, the staff and fellow guests have a pleasant time while at the spa.

-Inform the spa of any medical, or skin, conditions you have in advance - There are some treatments which are not suitable for those with certain medical conditions or skin ailments.
-Discussing any you may have ahead of your visit will prevent disappointment on the day.
+Inform the spa of any medical, or skin, conditions you have in advance - There are some treatments which are not suitable for those with certain medical conditions or skin ailments (or for pregnant guests).
+Discussing any issues ahead of your visit will prevent disappointment on the day.
 Staff can customise treatments to make them suitable, or book an alternative therapy for you

 Be quiet and use your ‘spa voice’ - It is important to keep your noise levels down so as to not disturb other guests trying to unwind.
-Shouting will almost certainly see you removed from the venue - employ a suitable ‘spa voice’ at all times.
+Shouting will almost certainly see you asked to leave.

 Don’t splash, or fool around, in the hot tub or swimming pool – This type of tomfoolery is unlikely to go down well with other guests.

-Always employ good manners - Saying “please” and “thank you” to staff costs nothing, nor does being courteous to other guests (you’ll expect the same in return, after all)
+Always employ good manners - Saying “please” and “thank you” to staff costs nothing, nor does being courteous to other guests.

 Don’t arrive for a massage - or any other treatment - sweaty - This will make for an unpleasant experience for both you and the therapist, and any applied oils or lotions will be less effective.
 Shower beforehand to avoid the embarrassment of the therapist requesting you go and wash.

-Shower before your treatment if you have come into contact with chlorinated water (in the swimming pool, or sauna for example) - You don't want the chemicals massaged into your skin.
+Shower before your treatment if you have come into contact with chlorinated water (in the swimming pool, for example) - You don't want the chemicals massaged into your skin.